-Austest provides EMC emissions test capabilities encompassing the majority of standards required for compliance with the ACMA’s EMC framework and the regimes of other countries including CE Marking requirements for Europe, FCC for the USA and ICES-003 for Canada.
+Austest provides EMC emissions test capabilities encompassing the majority of standards required for compliance with the ACMA’s EMC framework for RCM and the regimes of other countries including CE Marking requirements for Europe, FCC for the USA and ICES-003 for Canada.
 Our scope of testing includes the following standards:

 |Product Family||AS/NZS||EN (CE)|